-The Metro Contract Review Board finds that exempting the procurement of the construction of the Oregon Convention Center VIP Suite B and Prefunction A & C Restrooms projects from competitive bidding is "unlikely to encourage favoritism in the awarding of public contracts or to substantially diminish competition for public contracts" as follows: The RFP will be formally advertised with public notice and disclosure of the alternative contracting method and will be made available to all qualified contractors.
+The Metro Contract Review Board finds that exempting the procurement of the construction of the Oregon Convention Center Staff Space Renovations project from competitive bidding is "unlikely to encourage favoritism in the awarding of public contracts or to substantially diminish competition for public contracts" as follows: The RFP will be formally advertised with public notice and disclosure of the alternative contracting method and will be made available to all qualified contractors.
 Award of the contract will be based on the identified selection criteria and dissatisfied proposers will have an opportunity to protest the award.
 Full and open competition based on the objective selection criteria set forth in the Metro Contract Review Board resolution will be sought, and the contract will be awarded to the most advantageous proposer.
 Competition for the RFP will be encouraged by: Posting on ORPIN (Oregon Procurement Information Network), public advertisements placed in the Portland Business Tribune and other minority business publications; performing outreach to local business groups representing minorities, women, and emerging small businesses and by contacting contractors known to Metro to potentially satisfy the RFP criteria.
 The subcontractor selection process will be a low bid competitive method for contracts by requiring a minimum of three bids per scope, unless there is an approved exception.
-Competition among subcontractors will be encouraged by contacting local sub-contractors, including COBID firms and notifying them of any opportunities within their area of expertise and by performing outreach to local business groups representing minorities, women, and emerging small businesses.
+Competition among subcontractors will be encouraged by: contacting local subcontractors--including minority owned, women owned, and emerging small businesses registered with the state Certification Office of Business Inclusion and Diversity (COBID)--notifying them of any opportunities within their area of expertise and by performing outreach to local business groups representing these businesses.